galaxyproject/training-material/topics/transcriptomics/tutorials/minerva-pathways/tutorial.md

 ### Analysis in the MINERVA Platform

 Welcome to the MINERVA Covid-19 Disease Map!
 It has a similar interface to Galaxy, there is an interaction menu on the left, the main area is where you'll do your investigation, and on the right are your datasets!
-In this case the differentially expressed genes analysed above automatically loaded from Galaxy when you clicked "Display at MINERVA".
+In this case, the differentially expressed genes analysed above automatically loaded from Galaxy when you clicked "Display at MINERVA".

 ![MINERVA main view, a search menu on the left, a view of the disease map in the center showing a colourful cell diagram with signalling and T-Cells and CD8+ and more.
 On the right is a filtering box for the dataset from Galaxy allowing the user to filter by p-value and FC thresholds.
 397 genes have been loaded.](images/3.png)

 After the loading time, marked as "Reading Map Elements", the dataset will be visible in the right panel of the COVID-19 Disease Map, with the four corresponding columns specified earlier (see image below).
 The MINERVA-Galaxy plugin allows you to:

-- filter the data table by fold-change (FC) treshold or by p-value (default: adjusted p-value, treshold set to 0.05)
+- filter the data table by fold-change (FC) threshold or by p-value (default: adjusted p-value, threshold set to 0.05)
 - Search for specific gene symbols to display ("Search" box)
 - Select specific differential expression values to display in the map (checkboxes in the data tab)
 - Select all entries in the data table for visualisation (Select All)